a-maliarov/amazoncaptcha/README.md

 solution = captcha.solve()
 ```

-If you are not using `selenium` or the previous method is just not the case for you, it is possible to just use a captcha link directly.
-This classmethod will request the url, check the content type and store the content into bytes array to create an instance of `AmazonCaptcha`.
+If you are not using `selenium` or the previous method is not just the case for you, it is possible to use a captcha link directly.
+This class method will request the url, check the content type and store the response content into bytes array to create an instance of `AmazonCaptcha`.
 ```python
 from amazoncaptcha import AmazonCaptcha